Tuesday, September 29, 2015

 “For I am the Lord, I change not” (Malachi 3:6).

 God has said that “he change not” and he has not changed since the beginning nor will he ever change in the future.
 God has not changed his mind nor changed those things that he put into place since the beginning, contrary to popular beliefs.
 Many of the changes we see today are because man has changed what God says, it is not God changing what God says.
 Man has changed many things and used God’s name to do so.
 But here is a revelation for those of you who have a hard time accepting this truth and think God is doing something new or has changed in some way.
 God can be doing the same thing that he has always done, but what he has always done can be something new for you, a never before experienced blessing, a never before experienced healing, or a never before experience revelation, all being something new in your life but not something new for God.
 Keep this thought in mind, it was you who accepted the Lord Jesus Christ and caused the change in your life.
-It was you who choose to draw nearer to God and by doing so, caused this new experience that you are now going through.
+It was you who chose to draw nearer to God and by doing so, caused this new experience that you are now going through.
 It was you who changed and not God.

 Man, Adam to be more specific, not God, changed the original creation, the original nature of mankind in the garden when he ate of the fruit.
 However, it has been God’s plan, hidden since the beginning of time, to reconcile mankind back to him.
 And it was God who reconciled his creation back to its original state, not a new state.
 For if a man be in Christ, he be a new creature, redeemed for his old sinful nature, created by Adam, to a new nature for him, the nature of the original man, before the fall, created by Jesus Christ.